skypjack/entt/docs/entity.md

 * Use a raw view to iterate components only (no entities) for a given type.
 * Use a standard view to iterate entities and components for a single type.
-* Use a standard view to iterate entities and components for multiple types when the number of types is low.
-Standard views are really optimized and persistent views won't add much in this case.
-* Use a standard view to iterate entities and components for multiple types when a significantly low number of entities have one of the components.
+* Use a standard view to iterate entities and components for multiple types when a significantly low number of entities have one of the components, persistent views won't add much in this case.
-* Use a standard view in all those cases where a persistent view would give a boost to performance but the iteration isn't performed frequently.
+* Use a standard view in all those cases where a persistent view would give a boost to performance but the iteration isn't performed frequently or isn't on a critical path.
-* Prepare and use a persistent view when you want to iterate only entities for multiple components.
-* Prepare and use a persistent view when you want to iterate entities for multiple components and each component is assigned to a great number of entities but the intersection between the sets of entities is small.
+* Use a persistent view when you want to iterate multiple components and each component is assigned to a great number of entities but the intersection between the sets of entities is small.
-* Prepare and use a persistent view in all the cases where a standard view wouldn't fit well otherwise.
+* Use a persistent view in all the cases where a standard view wouldn't fit well otherwise.
 * Finally, in case you don't know at compile-time what are the components to use, choose a runtime view and set them during execution.